ismferd/cloudy-serf-lab/README.md

 Connection to 127.0.0.1 7000 port [tcp/afs3-fileserver] succeeded!
 ```

-- You can check it in your navigator and you shoud watch something like:
+- You can check it in your navigator and you should watch something like:

 ![cloudy](images/home.png)

 ## 2- Playing with Serf

-As I said before, Cloudy use Serf in order to get Failure detection, Service Discovery with Gossip and Custom Events.
+As I said before, Cloudy uses Serf in order to get Failure detection, Service Discovery with Gossip and Custom Events.

-- Firs of all, I put the first member of the cluster as Bootsrap Server.
+- First of all, I put the first member of the cluster as Bootsrap Server.

 ```sh
 pi@raspberrypi:~ $ serf agent -bind=192.168.1.141